MineKing9534/DiscordToolKit/Readme.md

 If you don't provide an instance of your main class, `Unit` is used implicitly.

 > [!NOTE]
-> This library is not compatible with pure Java.
+> This library is NOT compatible with pure Java.
 If you want to use Java instead of Kotlin, you can take a look at [DiscordUtils](https://github.com/MineKing9534/DiscordUtils) which has a similar scope as this project but was created in and for Java.

 There are some examples available in `examples/src/main/kotlin/` if you want to see some features in action.
 If you want to run them you have to add the `-DTOKEN=<YOUR BOT TOKEN>` flag.